 - Low-fat diet

-- Exercise and weight loss help raise the HDL cholesterol
+- Exercise and weight loss can help raise the HDL cholesterol

-The main effect of these medications is to lower triglycerides.
-These medications also can lower LDL cholesterol and raise HDL cholesterol.
+The main effect of fibrates is to lower triglycerides.
+They also can lower LDL cholesterol and raise HDL cholesterol.
 These medications can also cause liver inflammation.

-One study showed that the ACE inhibitor Ramipril® (a blood pressure medication) decrease the rate of heart attack, stroke, and death from cardiovascular causes in patients with diabetes and cholesterol above 200 or a low HDL cholesterol.
-Not all patients are suitable for these medications, so please consult with your doctor.
+One study showed that the ACE inhibitor Ramipril® (a blood pressure medication) decreased the rate of heart attack, stroke, and death from cardiovascular causes in patients with diabetes, a cholesterol above 200, or a low HDL cholesterol.
+These medications are not suitable for all patients, so please consult your doctor.

 Eye complications with diabetes

 - Diabetes is the leading cause of new blindness in adults ages 20 to 74.